-In the area of soteriology, theologians have speculated about such things as whether the Word of God would have become incarnate even if human beings had never sinned – the Medieval theologian Thomas Aquinas answered “no, while Duns Scotus answered “yes.”
-In the Reformed tradition, supralapsarians and infralapsarians disagreed about whether the doctrine of election presupposed a fallen or unfallen humanity.
+In the area of soteriology, theologians have speculated about such things as whether the Word of God would have become incarnate even if human beings had never sinned – the Medieval theologian Thomas Aquinas answered “no, while Duns Scotus answered “yes.”2 In the Reformed tradition, supralapsarians and infralapsarians disagreed about whether the doctrine of election presupposed a fallen or unfallen humanity.3

 For similar reasons, the doctrine of creation is important for assessing concerns about women’s ordination.
-The interpretation of Genesis 1-3 has played a major role in the discussion of women’s place, not only in the church, but also in marriage, and culture.
-The crucial question has to do with the interpretation of Genesis 3:16b: “Your desire shall be for your husband; he shall rule over you.”
+The interpretation of Genesis 1-3 has played a major role in the discussion of women’s place, not only in marriage, but in the church and culture as well.
+The crucial question has to do with the interpretation of Genesis 3:16b: “Your desire shall be for your husband, and he shall rule over you.”
 Is this verse a command, a curse, or a description?
-Is it a command that is a furthering of a subordination that was nonetheless part of God’s intention in creation, or, rather, a punishment or curse in response to sin, or, neither part of God’s intention for creation or a curse, but simply a description of the way things are in a fallen world, and thus a departure from God’s intention in creation?
+Is it a command that is a furthering of a subordination that was nonetheless part of God’s intention in creation, or rather a punishment or curse in response to sin, or neither part of God’s intention for creation or a curse, but simply a description of the way things are in a fallen world, and thus a departure from God’s intention in creation?
 To be specific, if human beings had never sinned, would women be subordinate to men?
-And, even if subordination is only a consequence of the fall, is that subordination something willed by God or something to be overcome as much as possible?
+Moreover, even if subordination is only a consequence of the fall, is that subordination something willed by God or something to be overcome as much as possible?

-There are a number of issues that might be addressed in a discussion of Genesis 1-3: the relation between Genesis and issues raided by modern science — the age of the earth, the evolutionary origins of humanity, the connection between the first human beings described in Genesis and the various hominds known about from the fossil record (Neanderthals, homo erectus) and possibly pre-human ancestors of humanity such as Australopithecus; questions concerning Genesis and ecology – what does it mean for human beings to “have dominion” over nature?
-(Gen. 1:28); questions concerning Genesis’ account of the rise of humanity and civilization and modern archaeological and historical attempts at reconstruction; the account of the rise of multiple languages and nationalities in Genesis 11 and modern linguistic theories; what to make of the Genesis account of a global flood?; the relation between the “primordial history” of the earliest chapters of Genesis and possible parallels in the mythology and folklore of other ancient Near Eastern peoples.
+There are a number of issues that might be addressed in a discussion of Genesis 1-3: the relation between Genesis and issues raised by modern science: the age of the earth, the evolutionary origins of humanity, the connection between the first human beings described in Genesis and the various hominds known about from the fossil record (Homo erectus, Neanderthals) and possible pre-human ancestors of humanity such as Australopithecus; questions concerning Genesis and ecology: what does it mean for human beings to “have dominion” over nature?
+(Gen. 1:28); questions concerning Genesis’ account of the rise of humanity and civilization and modern archaeological and historical attempts at reconstruction; the account of the rise of multiple languages and nationalities in Genesis 12 and modern linguistic theories; what to make of the Genesis account of a global flood?; the relation between the “primordial history” of the earliest chapters of Genesis and possible parallels in the mythology and folklore of other ancient Near Eastern peoples.
 However, this essay will focus on only one question: What does Genesis 1-3 teach about the relation between men and women?
-Does Genesis teach that the subordination of women that was presupposed in the ancient Near East and in all historical cultures until the rise of the modern era part of God’s intentions for humanity in creation, or, rather is such subordination a consequence of human sin?
+Does Genesis teach that the subordination of women that was presupposed in the ancient Near East and in all historical cultures until the rise of the modern era is part of God’s intention for humanity in creation, or, rather, is such subordination a consequence of human sin?

 The book of Genesis contains two different accounts of creation with different orders of events and different emphases.
 Modern source critics have seen this as evidence of two different sources lying behind the text.
 More recent readings have tended to focus on the canonical unity of the texts, noting that while each account has its own focus, they also share many of the same themes.
 The first account in Genesis 1 tends to be more cosmic in its focus, while the account in Genesis 2 and 3 focuses specifically on humanity.